ssjshields/archetype-counter/.github/README.md

 > Utilities scripted with PowerShell 5.1 by AnonymousPoke

+&nbsp;

 ### Does the counter work on Linux, MacOS or mobile?
-> Unfortunately no - the Counter utilizes built in Windows OCR (OCR, Powershell, etc.) + Tesseract OCR & ImageMagick
+> Unfortunately no - the Counter utilizes built in WinForms in Powershell + Tesseract OCR & ImageMagick.

+&nbsp;

 ### Does this work with custom PokeMMO client themes?
-> Yes, it will work with all custom themes, but the monster nameplate text will be modified to be OCR compatible
+> Yes, it will work with all custom themes, but the monster nameplate text will be modified to be OCR compatible.

-> Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list
+> Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list.

-### How do I make custom Counter theme?
-> Open the counter menu and navigate to -> Theme Selector -> "Open Theme Folder" and modify the .png images accordingly

-> Modifying the `ThemeConfig.txt` file will allow you to change the font/background colors along with font sizing & types
+&nbsp;

 ### Does the Counter track Shiny Pokémon?
-> Yes it does and it will also provide a prompt provided by the counter indicating a shiny is on the screen (Extra layer to prevent defeating or running from the shiny)
+> Yes it does and it will also provide a prompt indicating a shiny is on the screen (Extra layer to prevent defeating or running from the shiny).

+&nbsp;

 ### Does the Counter track Alpha Pokémon?
-> Yes, but only as a total count in the counter - will not add to the normal tracked monster count
+> Yes, but only as a total count in the counter - will not add to the normal tracked monster count.

+&nbsp;

 ### Does the Counter track Legendary Pokémon?
-> Yes, but currently only the 3 legendary dogs from Johto (Raikou, Suicune, and Entei)
+> Yes.

+&nbsp;

 ### How are Eggs and Fossils tracked?
-> When the user retrieves them - by tracking the word `egg` & `recieved` for eggs / by tracking the word `<FossilMonsterName>` & `recieved` for fossils

-> Events / trades do not log towards count

-> If you are using custom strings do not completely remove receieved Egg / Fossil dialog
+> They are not tracked.
+You will need to manually set the count within the counter menu.

+&nbsp;

 ### Does the counter track Zorua or Zoroark?
 > Due to this Pokémon and it's ability..
 No.

+&nbsp;

 ### Can the Counter track 2 different Pokémon in a double wild battle or horde?
-> Currently the counter does not support these types of battles and you may get mixes results when tracked in the counter
+> Yes it does.

+&nbsp;

 ### Can I convert data from other counters?
-> Yes, right-click empty slot to manually set monster via dex number, middle-click (scroll wheel) to manually set count
+> Yes, but only the total encountered count.

-> Manually editing profiles may cause corruption - located in `Files\Counter Config Files`
+> Manually editing profiles may cause corruption - located in `<Profile Name>\Config_<Profile Name>.txt`

+&nbsp;

 ### When I go into battle, the counter does not count or go busy.
 What do I do?
-> Go into the counter menu and change your Picture Mode from `PrintWindow (Default)` to `PrintScreen (Alternate)` - If this does not resolve issue, please report a bug
+> Jump on our discord so we can look to resolve the issue.

+&nbsp;

 ### How do I fix incorrect scanned Pokémon names with the 'Name Fix' file?
+> This should be done automatically via the counter when a scan fails and following the prompt.
+But, below is how to add manually.

-> When a monster is incorrectly scanned via OCR, you take the 'failed' name and place it on the left hand side of the semi-colon and then take the correct monster name and place to the right of the semi-colon
+> When a monster is incorrectly scanned via OCR, you take the 'failed' name and place it on the left hand side of the semi-colon and then take the correct monster name and place to the right of the semi-colon.

 > `(Ex: Gastiy; Gastly)`

-> You will need to turn the counter OFF and then back ON for these changes to take effect
+> You will need to restart the counter for these changes to take effect.

+&nbsp;

 ### How do I manually remove additional characters/symbols from the failed scan?
 > Open up the 'Name Fix' file from the counter menu and take the partial/incorrect text and place on the left hand side of the semi-colon and then place the word 'Blank' on the right hand side of the semi-colon